 After returning home to Canada, my thoughts continually went back to the people of Korah and the impoverished conditions they must live in.
 Korah remained on my heart and every day I prayed, setting time aside each week to develop online relationships and connections with anyone who had ever visited Korah.
 In the winter of 2010 we put together a Korah Team here in Abbotsford, BC, whose purpose was to pray, explore and seek God's direction for continued work in Korah.
 With my husband Dave’s, and their support, and after much prayer, I returned to Ethiopia in April 2011.
 This time Dave joined me.
 We felt God's leading in so many ways and our purpose in going was to come alongside the group of young Ethiopian leaders we had met, to discuss their needs and to plan how we could further serve alongside them.

 Doors continued to open in both Ethiopia and in North America.
 This second trip went far beyond what we had anticipated.
 What was most significant was the beginning of the Berta “Crisis Intervention” Breakfast Program to feed malnourished children.
-This was not in existence prior to our trip and in addition, through the urging of the Ethiopian leaders we assessed potential families for the Family Sponsorship Program, that was later launched in September 2011.
-Since then, many other programs have also developed but it has remained very important to us, that we move forward in a way that comes alongside Ethiopian leadership, allowing them to lead and expand the programs, because they know their community best.
-We have no aspirations of becoming an NGO in Ethiopia, we instead want to see these leaders become all that God would have them become, walking alongside them, and ultimately helping to break the cycle of urban poverty.
+This was not in existence prior to our trip and through the urging of these Ethiopian leaders, together we assessed potential families for the Family Sponsorship Program, that was later launched in September 2011.
+Since then, many other programs have also developed but it has remained very important to us, that we come alongside Ethiopian leadership, allowing them to lead and expand the programs, because they know their community best.
+We want to see indigenous leaders become all that God would have them become, walking alongside them, and ultimately helping to break the cycle of urban poverty.
 We want to be cautious not to create dependence or to unknowingly hurt the community we are trying to help.
 Together we are committed to serving and empowering the people of Korah with the love and compassion of Christ.